Jordan-Bruno/dsml-2122/08_if_statements_exercise.md

 # If Statements Exercise

-1. Write an if-else chain that determines and prints a person's chinese zodiac animal based on the year they were born.
+1. Write an if-else chain that determines and prints a Person's Chinese zodiac animal based on the year they were born.

 |Animal|Years|
 |---|---|